 I consider two key performance areas when testing the best flat powerlifting shoes for squats.
 First, I assess a shoe’s overall stability.
 Is it stable enough to support heavy training and competition squats?

-Second, I’m ensuring that the shoe is actually flat and has a zero-drop construction.
+Second, I’m ensuring that the shoe is flat and has a zero-drop construction.
 For powerlifters that want flat shoes, especially for squats, they’ll want to make sure that their shoes are dialed into their specific squat needs.
+I have two picks here since this is a big category.

 The Adidas “The Total” is taking my top pick as the best flat powerlifting shoe for squats.
 There’s a lot to like about this model, and to be quite honest, I feel like it doesn’t receive the attention it should when it comes to its performance.